Buhahaha/keycloak-pki/README.md

 # keycloak-pki
-Setup base keycloak to take in pki certs
+Setup base keycloak to take in pki cert which are self signed